agorf/feed2email/README.md

 Added feed http://thechangelog.com/feed/ at index 3
 $ feed2email add http://thechangelog.com/137/
 0: http://thechangelog.com/137/feed/ "The Changelog » #137: Better GitHub Issues with HuBoard and Ryan Rauh Comments Feed" (application/rss+xml)
-Please enter a feed to subscribe to: 0
+Please enter a feed to subscribe to: ^C
-Added feed http://thechangelog.com/137/feed/ at index 4
 ~~~

 Note that on the last command, feed2email autodiscovers the same two feeds as in
 the second command, but only lists the ones that haven't been already added.
-To
-cancel autodiscovery and not add any feed, simply press `Ctrl-C`.
+Autodiscovery is then cancelled by pressing `Ctrl-C`.

 The feed list so far: